You are not alone. Choose a category from the list below for support.

 Minors who are attracted to significantly younger kids are more vulnerable to mental health issues caused by stigma and a lack of safe access to effective support.

 Friends and family members of MAPs face a variety of challenges, including overcoming misconceptions they may hold about MAPs to support the MAP they know.

-These tools are designed to help minor-attracted people accept their attractions while learning strategies to overcome distress caused by the stigma surrounding minor attractions and reduce the risk of acting on their attractions.
-Be aware that they focus heavily on preventing sexual offenses, which can be counterproductive for some MAPs.
+These tools can help minor-attracted people overcome distress and find self-acceptance.
+Be aware that their focus on preventing abuse may be counterproductive for some MAPs.

 Primarily for young MAPs

 Interactive course designed to help you learn about living with an attraction to minors.